jcjorel/clonesquad-ec2-pet-autoscaler/docs/DEPLOYMENT_REFERENCE.md

 	LoggingS3Path=s3://<bucketname>/<objectpath>

-Location where to send Debug reports.
+S3 location where to send Debug reports.

 When specified, on critical error (ex: Python exception), CloneSquad will generate a debug report as a Zip file that will be pushed in this S3 path.

 ## `UserNotificationArns`